Introduction

 "sphingolipid metabolism"), db=rampDB)

-It is oftentimes useful to get a sense of what pathways are represented in a dataset (this is particularly true for metabolomics, where coverage of metabolites varies depending on what platform is used).
+It is oftentimes useful to get a sense of what pathways are represented in a dataset.
+This is particularly true for metabolomics where coverage of metabolites varies depending on what platform is used.
 In other cases, one may be interested in exploring one or several metabolites to see what pathways they are are presented in.
 By default, pathways with < 5 or > 150 analytes will not be returned.
 See the getPathwayFromAnalyte() documentation to change those defaults.

 In this example, we will search for pathways that involve the two genes MDM2 and TP53, and the two metabolites glutamate and creatine.
 Note we are using their IDs for queries which is recommended (rather than using names).

-pathwaydfids <- getPathwayFromAnalyte(c("ensembl:ENSG00000135679", "hmdb:HMDB0000064","hmdb:HMDB0000148", "ensembl:ENSG00000141510"), db=rampDB)
+mypathways <- getPathwayFromAnalyte(c("ensembl:ENSG00000135679", "hmdb:HMDB0000064","hmdb:HMDB0000148", "ensembl:ENSG00000141510"), db=rampDB)

 ## [1] "Starting getPathwayFromAnalyte()"